Table of contents

 Workload Security user role (required)

 The claim must have a SAML assertion that contains an Attribute element with a Name attribute of https://deepsecurity.trendmicro.com/SAML/Attributes/Role and between one and ten AttributeValue elements.
-Workload Security uses the attribute value(s) to determine the tenant, identity provider, and role of the user.
+Workload Security uses the attribute values to determine the tenant, identity provider, and role of the user.
 A single assertion may contain roles from multiple tenants.

 Sample SAML data (abbreviated):